nac-codes/thesis_bombing/combined_thesis.md

 Moralists have also argued that total war actually elongates rather than shortens conflict.
 The French Catholic philosopher Jacques Maritain, as cited by [Sherry (1987)](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/sherry_armageddon/chunks/sherry_armageddon_0396.txt), argued that "terror and total war prolonged war.
 They defeated the very end of victory by arousing resistance, and they poisoned the peace thereafter as well."[^18]

-## Synthesis

-Both the Realist and Moralist perspectives offer valuable insights into the evolution of strategic bombing during World War II, yet neither fully explains the paradox we identified in the introduction: the persistence of both precision and area bombing throughout the conflict.
-The Realist narrative, with its emphasis on operational necessity, fails to account for why precision bombing continued despite its apparent ineffectiveness.
-The Moralist narrative, focused on the moral failings of military leadership, cannot explain why genuine efforts at precision targeting persisted alongside area bombing.

-What both perspectives miss is the sociopolitical dimension we explored through Fuller's analysis of omnistates.
-The emotional dynamics of mass politics created powerful pressures toward destructive warfare, yet the American commitment to precision bombing—however imperfect in execution—represented a genuine attempt to resist these pressures.
-This tension between the emotional imperatives of omnistate warfare and America's exceptional restraint in pursuing precision bombing is the central paradox that our analysis will address.

-In the next chapter, we will move beyond these theoretical frameworks to examine the empirical evidence from the United States Strategic Bombing Survey.
-By analyzing the actual pattern of bombing operations throughout the war, we will demonstrate that neither the Realist nor the Moralist narrative adequately explains the complex reality of the Allied bombing campaign.
-Instead, we will show how the persistence of both precision and area bombing reflects the fundamental tension between rational military objectives and the emotional dynamics of omnistate warfare.

 [^1]: [Griffith, Thomas E. "Strategic Attack of National Electrical Systems."
 Air University Press, 1994, p.
 31.](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/griffith_hansell/chunks/griffith_hansell_0031.txt)

 [^2]: [McFarland, Stephen L. "America's Pursuit of Precision Bombing, 1910-1945."
 Smithsonian Institution Press, 1995, p.
 1.](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/mcfarland_pursuit/chunks/mcfarland_pursuit_0001.txt).
 For more information on bombing accuracy, see: [Crane, Conrad C. "Bombs, Cities, and Civilians: American Airpower Strategy in World War II."
 University Press of Kansas, 2016, p.
 147.](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/crane_bombs/chunks/crane_bombs_0147.txt) emphasizes that while American airpower had confidence in the Norden bombsight, the anticipated precision was hard to achieve, with only about 14% of bombs landing within 1,000 feet of their targets during early 1943.
 [McFarland, Stephen L. "America's Pursuit of Precision Bombing, 1910-1945."
 Smithsonian Institution Press, 1995, p.
 251.](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/mcfarland_pursuit/chunks/mcfarland_pursuit_0251.txt) discusses the challenges that altitude and large bombing formations posed to accuracy, noting that bomb patterns became increasingly imprecise as formation size and altitude increased.
 [Parks, W. Hays.
 "Precision and Area Bombing: Who Did Which, and When?"
 Journal of Strategic Studies, 1945, p.
 5.](https://github.com/nac-codes/thesis_bombing/blob/master/corpora_cited/parks_preciscion/chunks/parks_preciscion_0005.txt) describes how 'bombing on leader' formations, adopted for practical reasons, led to larger bombing patterns and a lower level of accuracy than originally anticipated for precision bombing.